Qualli-Research-Platform/qualli-rn-sdk/README.md

 -   `SURVEY_COMPLETED`: Fired when a user completes a survey.
 -   `SURVEY_SHOWN`: Fired when a survey is displayed to the user.
 -   `SURVEY_CLOSED`: Fired when a survey is closed without completion.
+-   `SURVEY_SKIPPED`: Fired when a survey is skipped with possible partial completion.

 ### Implementing Event Listeners